OpenVisualCloud/Immersive-Video-Sample/src/doc/Immersive_Video_Delivery_RefPlayer.md

 # Immersive Video Delivery Reference Player

 ## Introduction
 The reference 360 player is used to play the mixed-resolution stream video transmitted from the server.
+Linux and Android platform are both supported, in which android player development is based on google VR android SDK.(https://github.com/googlevr/gvr-android-sdk)

 Based on the current viewport, corresponding regions are rendered on the window.
 The workflow is as follows:

 <IMG src="img/OMAF_Compliant-Video-Delivery-RefPlayer_workflow.png" height="450">